veaba/tensorflow-docs/docs/tf.test/TestCase.md

 ```

-Create a temporary directory specific to the test.
+创建特定于测试的临时目录。

-NOTE: The directory and its contents will be recursively cleared beforecreation.
+注意：The directory and its contents will be recursively cleared beforecreation.
 This ensures that there is no pre-existing state.

 This creates a named directory on disk that is isolated to this test, andwill be properly cleaned up by the test.
 This avoids several pitfalls ofcreating temporary directories for test purposes, as well as makes it easierto setup directories and verify their contents.

 See also:  `create_tempfile()`  for creating temporary files.

-#### Args:
+#### 参数：
 - **`name`** : Optional name of the directory.
 If not given, a uniquename will be generated and used.
 - **`cleanup`** : Optional cleanup policy on when/if to remove the directory (andall its contents) at the end of the test.
 If None, then uses `self.tempfile_cleanup` .

-#### Returns:
+#### 返回：
 A _TempDir representing the created directory.

 ###  `create_tempfile`